hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

     	# ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <object node IP address> -p  <port> -d <disk label> -w <weight> -r <region> -z <zone>

-	**Note:** You can use the labels and disks which obtained in the output of section [Preparing disks on Swift nodes](#preparing-disks-on-swift-nodes).
+	**Note:** You can use the labels and disks which are obtained in the output of the section [Preparing disks on Swift nodes](#preparing-disks-on-swift-nodes).
 For more information on the ring attributes refer to [Defining ring attributes of object-ring:1](#define-object-ring:1).

 	The following sample displays the addition of disk to **192.0.2.29** and its output.